msgimanila/Wp-Add-Hooks/README.md

 # Wp-Add-Hooks
-This Wordpress Plugin is a customized Mobile Phone theme.
+This Wordpress Plugin to customized Mobile Phone look.